-As our options for entertainment and leisure are extremely limited this year vs. previous summers (including the closure or restrictions of public pools in some areas), more people are looking for what they can do privately.
+As our options for entertainment and leisure were limited during the pandemic (including the closure or restrictions of public pools in some areas), more people looked for what they could do privately.
 One of the most common solutions?
 Install a pool.

 In Hamilton, as just one example, the number of permits issued for swimming pools was 24% higher compared to previous years including a tripling in June 2020 over June 2019.